Essential Workers in Challenging Environments: How States Are Working to Protect Farmworkers

 New Jersey: In partnership with the New Jersey Department of Agriculture and the New Jersey Department of Labor and Workforce Development, the state’s Department of Health issued interim guidance for migrant and seasonal farmworkers, their employers, and housing providers.
 The guidance outlines best practices to maintain the health and safety of farmworkers in areas ranging from transportation to protective equipment access to housing.
 The state is also partnering with Federally Qualified Health Centers to improve access to care, although some farms and growers have opted not to participate, as compliance is not mandated.
 The guidance also calls for employer collaboration with state agencies to identify culturally, linguistically, and literacy-level appropriate posters and education materials for workers and emphasizes that COVID-19 testing and treatment costs will not be charged to the employer or worker.

 Washington: The Governor of Washington issued a proclamation requiring agricultural employers to comply with new requirements focused on improving the safety of farmworkers.
 These requirements include daily employee temperature checks, ensuring timely access to COVID-19 tests for symptomatic employees with transportation provided, and the implementation of physical distancing plans for indoor worksites.
+It also requires agricultural employers to test their workforce broadly when health officials identify an outbreak that passes certain thresholds.
 The proclamation prohibits agricultural employers from continuing to operate unless they comply with all provisions in the requirements.

 Wisconsin The Governor of Wisconsin issued an emergency order outlining additional safety measures with which employers at migrant labor camps must comply.
 These safety measures, which are enforceable by local law enforcement, include disinfecting high-touch areas daily, separate transportation and living arrangements for workers exhibiting COVID-19 symptoms, and informational posting requirements in English and any other language spoken by camp occupants.